igsr/gca_1000genomes_website/_searchable/data.md

 If you want to use data from IGSR for any purpose, you should read the information relating to [data reuse](/IGSR_disclaimer) and check what policy or policies apply to the data you wish to use.

+##Types of available data

+###Data released by the 1000 Genomes Project

+As a community resource project, the 1000 Genomes Project publicly released data on a regular basis.
+The sequencing centers released the raw reads to the SRA.
+The Data Processing Group, Analysis Group, and DCC released alignments, re-calibrated error rates, and SNP calls on individual samples.
+Data that passed quality filters are the most visible, but data that did not pass quality filters are also available.
+Structural variant calls on individual samples were also released.
+The final

+Eventually the Project will release haplotypes and imputed variant calls.
+Data formats and analysis software developed by the Project are also made publicly available.

+# Sample Availability

+All the samples studied by the 1000 Genomes Project are or will be available as DNA and cell lines to scientific investigators for research projects.
+Many of the samples are currently available from the non-profit [Coriell Institute for Medical Research](http://ccr.coriell.org/sections/Collections/NHGRI/hapmap.aspx?PgId=266&coll=GM).
+Cell lines and DNA from additional populations will become available through 2011.

 The 1000 Genomes Project is a community resource project that aims to release data rapidly for the benefit of the scientific community.